 Collection of physical evidence shall be accomplished in accordance with related North Carolina General Statutes.
-Procedural guidelines for the collection of DNA evidence are outlined in N.C.
-General Statue and departmental SOP 83.1.2, Attachment A. Procedural guidelines for collecting other types of evidence include:
+Procedural guidelines for collecting evidence include:

 COLLECTION OF LIQUID BLOOD SAMPLES AND BODY FLUIDS - A qualified person shall collect liquid blood and/or body fluids.
 Liquid samples shall be placed in proper containers and refrigerated or immediately delivered to the appropriate crime lab.